jim-easterbrook/Photini/src/doc/manual/tags.rst

 ..
 This is part of the Photini documentation.
-   Copyright (C)  2012-18  Jim Easterbrook.
+   Copyright (C)  2012-19  Jim Easterbrook.
-   See the file ../DOC_LICENSE.txt for copying condidions.
+   See the file ../DOC_LICENSE.txt for copying conditions.

 Tag reference
 =============